rosieevans/blog-post/rje215_project/README.md

 in the src directory

 Alternatively, if make is not available, the following steps should be followed:
-  (1) Run athletics.py in the source directory using python 3 after
+  (1) Run athletics.py in the source directory using python 3.
-      changing the ROOT directory in the code (line 29).
-This can be done with python3 athletics.py
+      This can be done with
-  (2) Compile the latex file in the top level.
-This can be done with.
-        xelatex immigrationHeterogeneity.tex
-        bibtex immigrationHeterogeneity.aux
-        xelatex immigrationHeterogeneity.tex
-        xelatex immigrationHeterogeneity.tex
+        python3 athletics.py
+ 2) Compile the Markdown file into an HTML document using Pandoc
+        pandoc index.md -o index.html

 This has been tested using Python 3.12.3 for linux.
 Within python, a number of additional libraries are required.
 These are indicated below, along with the version number used to generate original results:
 > matplotlib 3.5.2
 > numpy 1.21.5
 > pandas 1.4.4
 > statsmodels 0.13.2
 > seaborn 0.11.2
 > tabulate 0.8.10

 ## More resources